-ACTING MANAGER, EXECUTIVE OPERATIONS 375 BEALE STREET, SAN FRANCISCO, CA 94105 vjohnson@baaqmd.gov www.baaqmd.gov
+MANAGER, EXECUTIVE OPERATIONS 375 BEALE STREET, SAN FRANCISCO, CA 94105 vjohnson@baaqmd.gov

-(415) 749-4941 FAX: (415) 928-8560 BAAQMD homepage:
+(415) 749-4941 FAX: (415) 928-8560 BAAQMD homepage: www.baaqmd.gov

 - To submit written comments on an agenda item in advance of the meeting.
-Please note that all correspondence must be addressed to the "Members of the Budget and Finance Committee" and received at least 24 hours prior, excluding weekends and holidays, in order to be presented at that Committee meeting.
-Any correspondence received after that time will be presented to the Committee at the following meeting. - To request, in advance of the meeting, to be placed on the list to testify on an agenda item. - Any writing relating to an open session item on this Agenda that is distributed to all, or a majority of all, members of the body to which this Agenda relates shall be made available at the District's offices at 375 Beale Street, Suite 600, San Francisco, CA 94105, at the time such writing is made available to all, or a majority of all, members of that body.
+Please note that all correspondence must be addressed to the "Members of the Board of Directors" and received at least 24 hours prior, excluding weekends and holidays, in order to be presented at that Board meeting.
+Any correspondence received after that time will be presented to the Board at the following meeting. - To request, in advance of the meeting, to be placed on the list to testify on an agenda item. - Any writing relating to an open session item on this Agenda that is distributed to all, or a majority of all, members of the body to which this Agenda relates shall be made available at the District's offices at 375 Beale Street, Suite 600, San Francisco, CA 94105, at the time such writing is made available to all, or a majority of all, members of that body.